Characters: Mortal Kombat: Deception

 - I'm a Humanitarian: His Human Pencil Sharpener Fatality.
 His mouth is the pencil sharpener, by the way.
 When his meal is finished, Havik actually chokes on and regurgitates some meat chunks.

 - I Reject Your Reality

 - Man Behind the Man: To Reiko.
-Keep in mind that Havik's main objective is to spread chaos, something which the Outworld Civil War and the Kamidogu are doing well on their own.
+Keep in mind that Havik's main objective is to spread chaos, something which the Outworld Civil War and the Kamidogu, that he corrupted, are doing well on their own.